-This is something my district does quite often, and it can be great.
+This is something my district does quite often, and it is great!
 New technologies can increase the speed, range, scope, and experiences that students have.
 Student learning can be improved because of this tech, and it can even make me a more effective teacher.

 But new technologies can also be a drag.

-It happens in my district from time to time – that something fresh and new is introduced, but for some reason, I just can’t get behind the technology.
+Sometimes that fresh and new technology is introduced, but I just can’t seem to find a place for it.
 Maybe the technology doesn’t meet a need of my students, or maybe it is inefficient for the circumstances of the classroom.
-You may have experienced something similar.
+Perhaps you have similar experiences with new technologies.

 In education, we often ask a very important question – how can we use this brand new technology?
 However, there is a different, just as important question that often times we forget to ask.

-There is a great framework of thinking called SAMR, developed by Dr. Ruben Puentedura.
+There is a great framework of thinking for approaching new technology called SAMR, developed by Dr. Ruben Puentedura.
 In short, SAMR helps teachers determine how technology is, or can be, used during instruction.
 The four different levels (which mirror Bloom’s Taxonomy to an extent) are substitution, augmentation, modification, and redefinition.